malloydata/malloy/docs/_src/language/source.md

 ```
 For more information about named queries appearing in models, see the [Models](statement.md) section.

-### Explores from SQL Blocks
+### Sources from SQL Blocks

-Explores can be created from a SQL block, e.g.
+Sources can be created from a SQL block, e.g.

 ```malloy
 --! {"isRunnable": true, "showAs":"json", "runMode": "auto", "size": "large" }